-- Sound the appropriate alert or signal - Shut down operating equipment and/or processes, if possible. - Assess the situation and identify additional hazards. - Ensure personal safety. - Leave the work area (on foot) and report to the closest Muster Point, if safe to do so.
+- Sound the appropriate alert or signal - Shut down operating equipment and/or processes, if possible. - Assess the situation and identify additional hazards. - Ensure personal safety.
+Ensure individuals requiring mobility assistance during muster and evacuation activities are identified and provided the necessary supports (physical aids or additional support from personnel). - Leave the work area (on foot) and report to the closest Muster Point, if safe to do so.
 If the closest Muster Point is compromised, report to an alternate Muster Point. - Check in at the Muster Point.
 If more than one Muster Point has been established ensure communication occurs between the locations to complete an accurate head count. - If safe to do so, conduct search and rescue procedures for any missing individuals. - Establish a roadblock at the site entrance, if safe to do so, to ensure all persons entering or leaving the site are accounted for. - Remain at the Muster Point until further instructions are given.